divmain/js-seed/README.md

 If you have files that are specific to a piece of your application, it may make sense to keep those styles in the same place as your application code.
 From inside a JS file, you can require a `.styl` file (something like `require("./my-view.styl");`).
 Those styles, including vendor prefixes, will be automatically loaded into the browser when the requiring JS module is loaded.

-### LESS
+### LESS / SCSS

-LESS is also supported.
-Any `.less` files in the `frontend/styles/` directory will be compiled, vendor prefixes added, and outputted to the `frontend-dist/styles/` directory.
+Both LESS and SCSS are supported.
+Any files in `frontend/styles` with extensions `.less` or `.scss` will be compiled by its respective preprocessor, augmented with vendor prefixes, and outputted to the `frontend-dist/styles/` directory.

-Similar to the Stylus support, LESS styles can be required in from your JavaScript modules, and they'll be automatically loaded into the browser.
+Similar to the Stylus support, LESS and SCSS styles can be required in from your JavaScript modules, and they'll be automatically loaded into the browser.

+At this time, only SCSS syntax is supported (SASS is not).
+This is due to limitations in the [C++ SASS compiler](https://github.com/sass/libsass) and its JavaScript bindings.
+If you prefer SASS syntax, I recommend taking a look at Stylus or wiring up the Ruby package.

 ### CSS

-Plain CSS is also supported.
 Any `.css` files in the `frontend/styles/` directory will be run through Autoprefixer to add vendor-specific prefixes, and finally outputted to the `frontend-dist/styles/` directory.

 ### A word of warning

-If for some reason you decide to mix CSS, LESS and SASS in your project, be sure to avoid naming conflicts.  `main.style`, `main.less` and `main.css` will all be processed and outputted as `main.css` in the `frontend-dist` directory.
+If for some reason you decide to mix CSS, LESS and SCSS in your project, be sure to avoid naming conflicts.  `main.styl`, `main.less`, `main.scss` and `main.css` will all be processed and outputted as `main.css` in the `frontend-dist` directory.

 ## Project Layout